artyultra/dockerydo/README.md

 A lightweight Terminal UI (TUI) for managing Docker resources on Linux and macOS, built as a simple alternative to Docker Desktop for basic Docker operations.

+## Motivation

+Docker Desktop has become increasingly resource-heavy and comes with licensing restrictions for enterprise use. dockerydo was created to provide a lightweight, open-source alternative for developers who need basic Docker management capabilities without the overhead of a full desktop application.
+Built with Go and the Bubble Tea framework, it offers a fast, terminal-native experience that integrates seamlessly into command-line workflows.

 ## Features

 - **Container Management**: View, start, stop, restart, and remove containers